man writing on paper

 • “You do should not need a paid representative such as a solicitor or claims management company to apply for compensation”

-The fact that a former Parliamentary Under-Secretary of State for Defence People and Veterans, Johnny Mercer, has tweeted that he's rarely seen someone receive a fair payout without hiring a lawyer (image above), should say everything there is to say about it.
-Veterans UK reported to him and the MoD, so he really does know how it works in practice, and he says "the system stinks."
+The fact that a former Parliamentary Under-Secretary of State for Defence People and Veterans, Johnny Mercer, tweeted in January 2022 that he's rarely seen someone receive a fair payout without hiring a lawyer, should say everything there is to say about it.

 An elephant in the room